claranet/terraform-azurerm-private-dns-resolver/README.md

     {
       name = "bar"

-      # Ref to all Outbound Endpoints
+      # Ref to all outbound endpoints
-      # Can be an Oubound Endpoint ID, in case you want to use this DNS Forwarding Ruleset with an existing Outbound Endpoint
+      # Can be an outbound endpoint ID, in case you want to use this DNS forwarding ruleset with an existing outbound endpoint
       target_outbound_endpoints = [
         "foo",
         "bar",